determined-ai/determined/docs/model-dev-guide/model-usage/batch-process-api-ug.rst

 ******************************************

 In this section, we'll learn how to perform batch inference using the Torch Batch Processing API.
-For more information about this use case or to obtain the tutorial files, visit this [placeholder URL].

 Step 1: Define a InferenceProcessor
 ===================================